 To remove the damaged panel, carefully loosen the bolts or screws holding it in place.
 If the panel is part of a multi-panel door, you may need to detach the panels above it first.
 Keep track of all hardware to ensure a smooth reassembly.

-Step 5: Install the New Panel
+Step 5: Install and Secure New Panels

 Position the new panel where the damaged one was and secure it using the same hardware.
 Tighten the bolts or screws evenly to ensure the panel is properly aligned.
-If you’re replacing multiple panels, work from the bottom up for the best results
+If you’re replacing multiple panels, work from the bottom up for the best results.

 Step 6: Reconnect the Door Opener and Test Functionality